 Both today and in the Mesozoic many of the largest animals in the sea were descended from land animals.
 This is part of a larger trend.
 Organisms that are in environment separate from most of their relatives tend to be large.
 The reason is the same as it was for the living fossils.
 The animals in the new environment do not have a lot of close relatives that are smaller to give them communicable diseases.

 Furthermore, smaller relatives are particularly dangerous because they are usually more numerous and have shorter life cycles.
 Because smaller relatives are more numerous they are more likely to have a favorable mutation that allows them to survive with the pathogen.
 This allows them to carry the disease and infect their larger relatives without dying, and perhaps without being greatly harmed.
 And because they have shorter life cycles they will go through more generations so they can more quickly evolve an immunity to the disease.
+Each species is in an evolutionary arms race with those species that closely related to it and live in the same environment and the small species tend to win these races.

 We can see this happening in the deer populations of the United States.
 The Virginia white tailed deer is the smallest deer in the United States.
 It carries several diseases, most famously a brain worm, that do not seem to harm the white tail, but are deadly to larger deer: mule deer, American elk (closely related to English red deer), and moose (which are called elk in England).
 As a result these larger deer are largely extinct within the range of the white tailed deer.